dolfinus/cryptonite/README.md

 Collection of open source cipher and digital signature modules with simple web UI.
 Based on Flask & Vue.js

+## Demo app
+You can visit ```https://cryptnt.herokuapp.com/``` and use Russian demo-version of application.

+Admin credentials:
+  admin
+  q123

+User credentials:
+  student
+  qwerty123

 ## Install and run with [docker-compose https://docs.docker.com/compose/]

 ```bash